bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 </div>
 ```

-An here is the View class that manages the modal popup dialog:
+And here is the View class that manages the modal popup dialog:

 _NewProjectView.java_
 ```